 - The Princess and the Frog: "C'mon, boys.
 Won't you shake a poor sinner's hand?"

 - In Titan A.E., Gune manages to make one for himself in a fit of sleep-inventing.
 It includes a highly unstable substance, it has a button on it, and he has no idea what will happen if he presses it.

 - In Shrek Forever After, Donkey comes across a plate of fresh waffles in the middle of the forest.
-Shrek is Genre Savvy enough to know that it's a trap.
+Shrek is smart enough to know that it's a trap.
 Donkey…ignores his warnings.